 There are plenty of factors to consider when asking this question to yourself.

 If you hate large game downloads, patch or update downloads, or expensive hardware, then you should probably think about buying into it.
-That being said, there were some notable issues that might make this something you should wait on for a little while.
+There were some notable issues that might make this something you should wait on for a little while.

 Your network plays a lot into this.
 If you don’t have a very strong network, you may experience more lag and latency than others.
 Also worth considering is how you want to play.
 From your phone?
 As long as you have a Pixel, then it’s a good buy.
 We noted in our review that playing on the phone was an excellent experience.

 Overall, Stadia is a great gaming option if it fits into your lifestyle.
 And there are many reasons why it can and should.
-Though some people had terrible experiences with the service, it seems many more people are having positive ones.
+Though some people had terrible experiences with the service initially after launch, it seems many more people are having positive ones.
+Especially now that it’s been out a lot longer.